Friday, September 12, 2014

 I nearly always drive across the Isahaya Bay Dike Road on my Private Nagasaki Tours as its a beautiful straight road, has amazing scenery and gives everyone a chance to stretch their legs and have the all important bathroom break.

-Please check out the Isahaya Bay Dike Road Nagasaki here on a map Click the photos below to enlarge:
+Please check out the Isahaya Bay Dike Road in Nagasaki here below:

 Birds eye view